 - Applicants submit Project Proposals through the System for Online Application Review (SOAR).
 No hardcopy Project Proposals are required. - Project Proposals are reviewed and evaluated.
 Incomplete or ineligible Project Proposals may be removed from the competitive process.

 Step 2

 • Site visits are conducted for the most competitive projects.
+Applicants may be required to provide site control documents or other documentation prior to a site visit.

 Step 3